-Level 2 - At December 31, 2021, the Company's short term investments had a weighted average yield to maturity of 0.2% and a weighted average credit quality of AAA (2020 - 0.1% and AAA, respectively).
-The fair value of the Company's portfolio of short term investments is generally determined using amortized cost which approximates fair value and, in certain cases, in a manner similar to the Company's fixed maturity investments noted above.
+Level 2 - At December 31, 2022, the Company's short term investments had a weighted average yield to maturity of 4.3% and a weighted average credit quality of AAA (2021 - 0.2% and AAA, respectively).
+Amortized cost approximates fair value for the majority of the Company's short term investments portfolio and, in certain cases, fair value is determined in a manner similar to the Company's fixed maturity investments noted above.

-Equity Investments, Classified as Trading
+Equity Investments